microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

 - `inputObject` - The object being checked for the specified field.
 - `field` - The name of the field to check.
 This is a case insensitive compare.
-- `values` - An array of one or more values that the field value is compared against.
+- `values` - An array of values that the field value is compared against.
+When an empty array is specified, `In` will always fail.
 - `caseSensitive` (optional) - Use a case sensitive compare of the field value.
 Case is ignored by default.

 Reasons include:

 - _The parameter 'inputObject' is null._
 - _The parameter 'field' is null or empty._
+- _The parameter 'values' is null._
 - _The field '{0}' does not exist._
 - _The field value '{0}' was not included in the set._